 CGD occurs in 1 in every 200,000 live births in the United States.
-Due to the X-chromosome linked gene mutation, approximately 80% of CGD patients are males.
+Due to the X-chromosome linked gene mutation, approximately 80% of patients with CGD are males.
 The rates of this disorder are nearly identical across ethnic and racial groups, and approximately one-third of the X-linked mutations occur de-novo.
 In cultures where consanguineous marriage is common, the autosomal recessive subtype of the disease is more common than the X-linked recessive forms, and the overall incidence rates are higher.
 Children with the X-linked variant of CGD tend to have an earlier onset, and suffer a more severe disorder, than the autosomal recessive form.

 CGD is due to a failure of the patient’s phagocytic leucocytes to kill a variety of pathogens due to defective NADPH oxidase.
 This ultimately leads to the poor formation of ROS, which are key molecules in the destruction of microbes.
 Most commonly, patients with CGD present with pneumonia typically due to catalase-positive organisms.
 Catalase is an enzyme that can inactivate the hydrogen peroxide that is produced by some bacteria and fungi.
-It is believed that CGD patients can use hydrogen peroxide produced by catalase-negative microbes to form reactive oxidants, and, consequentially, bypass the intrinsic CGD defect.
-However, catalase-positive organisms have a greater propensity to infect CGD patients since phagocytes cannot hijack their hydrogen peroxide.
+It is believed that patients with CGD can use hydrogen peroxide produced by catalase-negative microbes to form reactive oxidants, and, consequentially, bypass the intrinsic CGD defect.
+However, catalase-positive organisms have a greater propensity to infect patients with CGD since phagocytes cannot hijack their hydrogen peroxide.

 Children with CGD suffer from numerous recurrent bacterial and fungal infections.
 Symptoms typically begin within the first 2 years of life, however some experience symptoms later in life.
 The median age at diagnosis is 2.5 to 3 years of age.
 In patients with a mild case of the disease, diagnosis may not be made until later childhood or adulthood.

-The infections often occur in organs that are exposed to the outside environment including lungs, gastrointestinal tract, and skin, as well as the lymph nodes that drain these areas.
-Many other organs may also be affected by contiguous or hematogenous spread including the liver, bones, kidney, and brain.
+The infections often occur in organs that are exposed to the outside environment, including lungs, gastrointestinal tract, and skin, as well as the lymph nodes that drain these areas.
+Many other organs may also be affected by contiguous or hematogenous spread, including the liver, bones, kidney, and brain.

 Patients also experience other systemic problems in organ systems that are involved in protecting the body from microorganism entry from the outside environment.
-The most common include skin, gingival, lungs, lymph nodes, gastrointestinal tract, liver, and spleen.
-Majority of patients experience their first symptoms of CGD during their first year of life, including infections, dermatitis, gastrointestinal complications (obstruction or intermittent bloody diarrhea from colitis), and failure to thrive.
+The most common include skin, gingiva, lungs, lymph nodes, gastrointestinal tract, liver, and spleen.
+The majority of patients experience their first symptoms of CGD during their first year of life, including infections, dermatitis, gastrointestinal complications (obstruction or intermittent bloody diarrhea from colitis), and failure to thrive.
 Specific complications include portal venopathy, liver abscesses, hepatomegaly, urethral strictures, urinary tract infections, altered renal function, keratitis, periodontitis, gingivitis, gingival hypertrophy, discoid lupus, photosensitivity, vasculitis, chronic respiratory disease, immune thrombocytopenia, juvenile idiopathic arthritis, and growth retardation.
 There may also be an association with X-linked CGD and McLeod syndrome due to deletion of genes of the Kell erythrocyte antigens leading to hemolytic anemia, neuroacanthocytosis, elevated creatinine phosphokinases, and late-onset peripheral and central nervous system manifestations.
 Clinical presentation is highly variable, with some suffering multiple complications and others experiencing few symptoms.
 The importance of this issue is that patients with X–linked CGD need to be evaluated for their Kell phenotype to avoid serious transfusion reactions.

-Infections in patients with CGD are typically from catalase positive organisms, commonly Staphylococcus aureus, Burkholderia (Pseudomonas) cepacia complex, Serratia marcescens, and Nocardia species.
+Infections in patients with CGD are typically from catalase-positive organisms, commonly Staphylococcus aureus, Burkholderia (Pseudomonas) cepacia complex, Serratia marcescens, and Nocardia species.
 Aspergillus species are the most common fungal infectious agents.
 Bacillus Calmette-Guerin (BCG) infections are an issue for patients who received BCG vaccinations and living in endemic tuberculosis areas.
 Cutaneous abscesses and lymphadenitis are the next most common infection types, but some patients also experience cellulitis, impetigo, osteomyelitis, bacteremia, and adenitis.
 Other common microbial types include Escherichia coli, Klebsiella species, and Candida species.

 At the cellular level, CGD can be diagnosed by measuring the capacity of phagocytic leucocytes to form superoxide or hydrogen peroxide.
 Neutrophilic granulocytes are usually used to detect NADPH oxidase activation in the cells.
 Additionally, NADPH oxidase assays include cytochrome c reduction assay and the nitroblue tetrazolium slide assay, both of which measure superoxide.
-Other assays exist to measure hydrogen peroxide including the dihydrorhodamine-123 (DHR) assay and the Amplex Red assay.
+Other assays exist to measure hydrogen peroxide, including the dihydrorhodamine-123 (DHR) assay and the Amplex Red assay.
 While clinical history may help indicate the patient’s genetic inheritance pattern, genetic testing is available to identify genetic mutations.

 When this disorder was first identified, affected children were certain to die, but now CGD can be managed and has a high survival rate.
 Management of CGD is based on 3 principles: 1) lifelong antibacterial and antifungal prophylaxis, 2) early diagnosis of infection, and 3) aggressive management of infectious complications.
 Globally, therapy involves trimethoprim-sulfamethoxazole and itraconazole.
-Some countries also add interferon gamma therapy.
-However, this therapy is not accepted globally.
+Some countries also add interferon-gamma therapy.
+However, this therapy is not accepted universally.
 This combination of treatment can reduce the rate of severe infections from one per patient per year to almost one per patient per ten years.
 Live bacterial vaccines are best avoided.

 Treatment of acute infections should start early, and include determination of the exact complicating infectious agent and selection of antibiotics or anti-fungal therapies.
-Early and aggressive therapy is essential to preventing the spread of infection.
+Early and aggressive therapy is essential in preventing the spread of infection.
 For infections that fail to respond to therapy within 24 to 48 hours, additional diagnostic procedures should be used to identify the microorganism.
-For fungal infection, anti-fungal therapy should be started before a diagnosis is confirmed.
+For fungal infection, antifungal therapy should be started before a diagnosis is confirmed.
 Surgical removal of refractory fungal infections may be necessary as well.
 Oral glucocorticoids are commonly prescribed for inflammatory manifestations of CGD.
 The use of tumor necrosis factor-alpha inhibitors in patients with CGD can be associated with high-risk infections and is not generally recommended.

 Hematopoietic cell transplantation (HCT) is the only established curative treatment for CGD.
 Making a rapid diagnosis is important to identify if HCT is possible.
 In patients who have undergone HCT, the success rate is highest in young and disease-free individuals.
 Ultimately, the decision to undergo HCT depends on the prognosis, donor availability, access to transplantation, and patient preference.